fabiotreze/AzureArcBRTips/azure_arc_jumpstart_drops/script_automation/ArcEndpointCheck/_index.md

 ## Overview

 This script was created to help identify connectivity issues with the Azure Arc Machine Agent and its endpoints.
-It allows you to test the necessary URLs to ensure the agent can communicate correctly with the various requirements for its operation.

-This script checks the connectivity and status of Azure endpoints, validates Azure Arc functionality, and performs DNS resolution, network connectivity, and HTTP request tests, logging the results for review.
+It tests the necessary URLs, validates Azure Arc functionality, and performs DNS resolution, network connectivity, and HTTP request checks, logging the results for review.

+### Prerequisites

+- PowerShell
+- Network connectivity

 ## Getting Started

-To use this script, follow these essential steps:
+Follow these steps to set up and use the script:

 1. **Define the Region**
    Set the region for your Azure Arc deployment.
 For example: